 § 420-4.6.
 Protection of Town property.

-No natural feature wholly or partially within a road right-of-way or other property of the Town, such as trees, stonewalls, etc. may be removed or disturbed until approval is obtained by the Winchendon Tree Warden and the Department of Public Works or other appropriate Town department.
+No natural feature wholly or partially within a road right-of-way or other property of the Town, such as trees, stonewalls, etc., may be removed or disturbed until approval is obtained by the Winchendon Tree Warden and the Department of Public Works or other appropriate Town department.
 If the road is designated as a scenic road, the permit and other requirements for work on scenic roads shall be followed.

 § 420-4.7.
 Easements.